 • In a very large skillet, add 4 teaspoons of olive oil and the garlic and red pepper flakes.
 Over medium-low heat, stir until garlic is fragrant.
 Add the wine and cook for another 2 minutes.
 Stir in the clams and bacon and turn heat to medium.
 Bring to a simmer.

 • Scoop out about a cup of the pasta water and then drain the pasta.
 Add the pasta to the clam mixture, tossing to incorporate.
 If it seems a little dry, add as much of the pasta water as you need.
-Add the chopped pasta and use tongs to combine throughout the pasta.
+Add the chopped parsley and use tongs to combine throughout the pasta.

 Well Duh #1: We don’t drink alcohol in our house, so I used cooking wine.
 I know.
 But it was fine.
 It’s only a 1/4 cup anyway!